pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 What has emerged from our work, including actions taken, outputs created, results achieved, current state reached, and developments that have unfolded?

-Which resources, tools, and assets we have available, including specific next actions assigned, unresolved questions remaining, and success criteria established?
+Which specific next actions and success criteria guide our future, including unresolved questions remaining and the resources, tools, or assets available to execute them?

 ***